PolkaGate/configs/README.md

 Contributions are welcome!

-To start off, this repo (along with others in the [@polkadot](https://github.com/polkadot-js/) family) uses yarn workspaces to organize the code.
+To start off, this repo uses yarn workspaces to organize the code.
 As such, after cloning dependencies _should_ be installed via `yarn`, not via npm, the latter will result in broken dependencies.

 To get started -

-1. Clone the repo locally, via `git clone https://github.com/polkadot-js/apps <optional local path>`
+1. Clone the repo locally, via `git clone https://github.com/polkagate/apps <optional local path>`
 2. Ensure that you have a recent LTS version of Node.js, for development purposes [Node >= 16](https://nodejs.org/en/) is recommended.
 3. Ensure that you have a recent version of Yarn, for development purposes [Yarn >= 1.22](https://yarnpkg.com/docs/install) is required.
 4. Install the dependencies by running `yarn`